bananasmoothii/LimoControlCenter/README.md

 ## How build / use

+Note that there is a `compose.yml` file for Docker Compose, but it doesn't work yet, for exemple I still have issues forwarding the Redis port to the server.
+Help is welcome.

-Once everything above is set up, you can run:
+Once everything above is set up, you can:

 #### Directly run the server from the command line